-Articles may vary in length (see above), but submissions should not normally exceed 10,000 words in length (inclusive of notes and bibliography).
-All articles must also be accompanied by a full bibliography of works cited in the text (see below).
+Articles may vary in length (see above), but submissions should not normally exceed 10,000 words in length, including notes and list of references.
+All articles must also be accompanied by a full list of references to works cited in the text (see below).